 - At least one-third of the Board should comprise Independent Directors.

 Mr Yang Feng, Mr Xiong Zhen and Mr Peng Ge are salaried employees of other entities within the Beijing Hualian Group and accordingly are treated as Non-Independent Directors.
-The independence of Mr Francis Siu Wai Keung, Mr Ben Yeo Chee Seong and Mr Lau Teck Sien are assessed against the requirements of the 2012 Code and Regulation 13E of the draft amendments to the Securities and Futures (Licencing and Conduct of Business) Regulations.
-There are no instances where the Board considers a director to be independent where there is the existence of a relationship as stated in the 2012 Code that would otherwise deem a director not to be independent.
+The independence of Mr Francis Siu Wai Keung, Mr Ben Yeo Chee Seong and Mr Lau Teck Sien are assessed against the requirements of the 2012 Code, the Listing Manual of the SGX-ST and Regulation 13E of the Securities and Futures (Licencing and Conduct of Business) Regulations (the "SF(LCB)R").

 None of the Independent Directors have served the Board beyond nine years from the date of their first appointments.

 The Board is confident that the Directors act in good faith and exercise due diligence and care in the exercise of their duties, and is presently of an appropriate size.
-For FY 2017, the Board is of the opinion that its current Board size and composition is reasonable, effective and efficient considering the nature, size and scope of the Manager's and the REIT's business operation.
+For FY 2018, the Board is of the opinion that its current Board size and composition is reasonable, effective and efficient considering the nature, size and scope of the Manager's and the REIT's business operation.